When can I have a backyard burn and what permits are required?

 If you live in Carmel Valley, a general guideline is that anything from Rancho San Carlos Rd. to Garland Park is served by the Mid Valley Station.
 East of Garland and out to San Clemente Dr. and Carmel Valley Rd. is the Village Station's response.

 Station 3, on Highway 68 at Laureles Grade, serves the Highway 68 corridor from York Rd. to just East of San Benancio Rd.
 They also share the Laureles Grade response with the Village Station from Carmel Valley.
-Covering the remainder of the Highway 68 area up to the Salinas City limits, the Toro Park neighborhoods, East Garrison, and Las Palmas subdivisions is our Toro Station.
+Covering the remainder of the Highway 68 area up to the Salinas City limits, the Toro Park neighborhoods, and Las Palmas subdivisions is our Toro Station.

 Our Chualar station is responsible for a large section of Highway 101, stretching from just North of Gonzales, to just south of the Salinas city limits.